 If you can’t, or don’t want to, use target disk mode but still need to transfer data from one Mac to another, there are lots of options.

 - An intermediate disk.
-This is probably the easiest way of all if you have a spare external hard drive or SSD.
+If you have a spare external hard drive or SSD, this is probably the easiest method.
 Connect it to one Mac, copy the data you need, then connect it to the other Mac and copy the data off.

 - Cloud storage.
-Got an iCloud or Google Drive account?
-Copy the files you need from one Mac into iCloud Drive or Google Drive and then, when it’s finished syncing, copy it to the other Mac.
+If you have an iCloud or Google Drive account, you can copy the files you need from one Mac to iCloud or Google Drive and then copy them to the other Mac when they're finished syncing.

 MacBook target disk mode — or Mac sharing mode as it’s called on Macs with Apple silicon — is a feature that allows you to connect two Macs together with a USB, USB-C, or Thunderbolt cable and transfer data between them.
 Follow the steps above to use it on your Mac.